 Where can I try it?

-Of course, you will find a wide range of products in the retail trade to try out the different varieties.
-To make the tasting a very special pleasure, combine it with a visit to a chocolate factory
+Of course, you’ll find a wide selection in retail stores to taste various types.
+To make the tasting experience truly special, consider combining it with a visit to a chocolate factory.

-In our guide about chocolate factories in Switzerland you will learn everything you need to know for your visit
+In our guide to chocolate factories in Switzerland, you’ll find everything you need to know for your visit.

 What is it?

-Weggli and Brügeli can be translated as "milk roll and chocolate bar".
-The combination is a popular snack throughout Switzerland.
-In the classic version, you get the round, furrowed Weggli with a chocolate bar.
-Some bakeries use the phrase "you can't have the fiver and the Weggli" and replace the Schoggistängeli with a large chocolate coin.
-Sometimes you can have both.
+Weggli and Brügeli translates to "milk rolls and chocolate bars."
+This combination is a popular snack throughout Switzerland.
+In the classic version, you get a round, ridged Weggli with a chocolate bar.
+Some bakeries use the saying "You can't have your cake and eat it too" and swap the chocolate stick for a large chocolate coin.
+Sometimes, you can indeed have both.

 Where can I try it?

-Weggli and Brügeli are available in almost every bakery or retailer in a wide range of varieties and sizes.
+You can buy Weggli and Brügeli in almost every bakery or retail store in various sizes and styles.

 What is it?

-The delicate, rolled crêpes with different fillings gained their fame through a company in Gottlieben in the canton of Thurgau.
-The idyllic little town is located on Lake Constance and is definitely worth a visit.
-At "Gottlieber" you can try the different Hüppen and discover your favorite filling.
-The classic varieties are praliné, mocha and gianduja.
+The delicate, rolled crepes with different fillings gained fame through a company in Gottlieben, in the Canton of Thurgau.
+The charming little town by Lake Constance is definitely worth a visit.
+At "Gottlieber," you can taste the various Hüppen and discover your favorite filling.
+The classic varieties include praline, mocha, and gianduja.

 Where can I try it?

-Hüppen can be bought in some confectioneries and retailers throughout Switzerland.
-The Gottlieber company runs its own cafés in some cities outside the canton of Thurgau, such as Aarau, Basel, Winterthur or Zug.
-Nevertheless, we recommend that you try the Hüppen where they originate: in Gottlieben itself.
+You can buy Hüppen in several pastry shops and retailers across Switzerland.
+The Gottlieber company has its own cafes in some cities outside the Canton of Thurgau, like Aarau, Basel, Winterthur, or Zug.
+Still, we recommend you try the Hüppen where they originated: in Gottlieben itself.

 What is it?

-The small, colorful macarons immediately catch your eye when you enter a Sprüngli store.
-The Swiss confectionery with cult status is now available with a wide variety of fillings: From chocolate to vanilla, mocha or champagne to passion fruit, raspberry and pistachio.
-There is definitely something for every taste.
+The small, colorful macarons immediately catch your eye as you walk into a Sprüngli store.
+This Swiss delicacy, which has reached cult status, is now available in a variety of fillings: from chocolate to vanilla, mocha, and champagne to passion fruit, raspberry, and pistachio.
+There’s definitely something for everyone’s taste.

 Where can I try it?

-You can get Luxemburgerli in any Sprüngli branch, especially in the city of Zurich and at Swiss train stations.
-But you can also find them internationally at airports all over the world.
-Luxemburgerli are also a popular gift or culinary souvenir from Switzerland.
+You can find Luxemburgerli at any Sprüngli store, particularly in the city of Zurich and at Swiss train stations.
+They’re also available internationally at airports worldwide.
+By the way, Luxemburgerli are a popular gift or culinary souvenir from Switzerland.

 What is it?

-As the name suggests, it is an alcoholic cake from the canton of Zug.
-Since 2015, the name has been protected by law and may only be produced in the canton of origin and must contain "AOP Zuger Kirsch".
-AOP stands for "Appellation d'Origine Protégée," meaning a protected designation of origin with strict production requirements.
-In this dessert, the light sponge cake is soaked in kirsch and the cake is also filled with a cherry cream
+As the name suggests, this is an alcoholic cake from the canton of Zug.
+Since 2015, the name has been legally protected and can only be produced in the originating canton and must contain “AOP Zuger Kirsch.”
+AOP stands for “Appellation d’Origine Protégée,” a protected designation of origin with strict production guidelines.
+In this dessert, the light sponge cake is soaked in kirsch, and the cake is additionally filled with a kirsch cream.

 Where can I try it?

-Of course, the best place to try Zug kirsch cake is in the canton of Zug.
-Zug itself is a great city right on the lake.
-Here you can stroll through the alleys, bathe your feet in the cool water and sweeten your afternoon with a piece of cherry pie.
+The best place to try Zuger Kirschtorte is, of course, in the canton of Zug.
+Zug itself is a lovely city right by the lake.
+You can stroll through the streets, dip your feet in the cool water, and sweeten your afternoon with a piece of cherry cake.
 What more could you want?

 What is it?